hectorm/cetusguard/README.md

 rule    = *blank methods 1*blank pattern *blank ; Rule
 ```

-Only requests that match the specified HTTP methods and target path regex will be allowed.
+Only requests that match the specified HTTP methods and target path regex are allowed.

-There are some variables specified by surrounding `%` that can be used to compose rule patterns, the full list and their values can be found in the [`rule.go`](./cetusguard/rule.go) file.
+There are several variables specified by surrounding `%` that can be used to construct rule patterns, the full list and values can be found in the [`rule.go`](./cetusguard/rule.go) file.

-Lines beginning with `!` are ignored.
+Lines starting with `!` are ignored.

 Some example rules are:
 ```